michaelberndbeier/ps_sqlHelpers/README.md

 # Getting started

+## Add the *.ps1 files to your path

+Add the folder containing this scripts to your path or copy them to your existing tools folders etc.
+If you fancy you may join the development and add an installer :).

 ## Change your connection strings

 The files sql-dev.ps1, sql-int.ps1, sql-prod.ps1, sql-sup.ps1, sql-tst.ps1 need to be configured by you to match your system.